kubernetes/test-infra/prow/cmd/jenkins-operator/README.md

 jobs that have been superseded by jobs for newer commits.
 By default, this is set to `false`.
-* `job_url_template` is a Golang-templated URL that shows up in the Details button next to the Github job status context.
+* `job_url_template` is a Golang-templated URL that shows up in the Details button next to the GitHub job status context.
 A ProwJob is provided as input to the template.
-* `report_template` is a Golang-templated message that shows up in Github in case of a job failure.
+* `report_template` is a Golang-templated message that shows up in GitHub in case of a job failure.
 A ProwJob is provided as input to the template.

 ### Security